simonrus/aff3ct-bfe/README.md

-# Introduction
+# Introduction (Motivation)
+The project allows 3rd party applications to remotely encode/decode messages using different FEC codecs from AFF3CT library

+The messages and codec settings are transmitted using RPC text protocol based on protobuf (will be moved to flatbuffers later).

+The project can be used to compare FEC codec implementations with a well-known reference implementation

+# Components
 This project provides backend and sample python-frontend for the Fast Forward Error Correction toolbox.

 It has the following parts:
 - Aff3ct-server is a backend.
-It runs as a stand-alone server, executes RPC commands and allows to remotely
+It runs as a stand-alone server, executes RPC commands and allows to encode/decode messages using FEC.
-- Protocol describes RPC asynchronous mechanism to
-    -- configure aff3ct-library server
+- RPC Protocol describes synchronous mechanism and messages used to -- configure aff3ct-library server
-    -- push/pull vectors/matrices from frontend to backend
+    -- push/pull data (vectors/matrices) from frontend to backend
     -- execute operations on the vectors/matrix using aff3ct-library
 - Aff3ct-client is a simple frontend, written in Python.
 It provides an interactive command shell to control remote aff3ct server